nextflow-io/nextflow/docs/mail.rst

         '''
     }

-The same attributes listed in the above table are allowed.
+The same attributes listed in the table in the previous section are allowed.

-When it terminates with a string expression it's implicitly interpreted as the mail body content, therefore the ``body`` parameter can be omitted as shown above.
+.. note:: When it terminates with a string expression it's implicitly interpreted as the mail body content, therefore the ``body`` parameter can be omitted as shown above.

 .. tip:: To send an `alternative` mail message that includes either text and HTML content use both the ``text`` and ``body`` attributes.
   The first must be used for the plain text content, while the second for the rich HTML message.